The Wellness Center

 - Hepatitis B (series of three shots) or laboratory results of Hepatitis B titer for proof of immunity

 - Meningitis (initial dose and booster if initial dose given prior to age 16)

 Students from countries that are considered “Tuberculosis Endemic” are required to have a TB test.
-Endemic areas of the world are considered any of the following not listed below:
+Endemic areas of the world are considered any of the following NOT listed below:

 - North American Region: U.S.A., Canada, Jamaica, Saint Kitts and Nevis, Saint Lucia, Virgin Islands.